toke/toke.github.io_old/index.markdown

 I'm a software developer currently located in Karlsruhe (Germany).
 Most of my work is web and large dataset related.
 I'm a data geek.

-I loves Python, CouchDB, Android and other cool technologies.
+I love Python, CouchDB, Android and other cool technologies.

 Good Reads
 ==========